| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Thursday October 11,

 the regulations about US beef and allow boneless AND bone-in product into

+the country.
 A news report from Seoul gives hope for a successful negotiation.
 "South Korea may ease its restrictions on US beef imports since the meat poses no special health risks, the agriculture minister said Wednesday.
 "No experts say US beef poses health risks beyond international standards," Im Sang-Gyu told a radio programme.
 The World Organization for Animal Health gave the United States "controlled risk" status in terms of mad cow disease in May, allowing it to export beef except for some internal organs," according to the AFP news service.
 The Yonhap News Service also quoted the Ag Minister on that same radio program.
 "While concerns are being raised about whether American beef is safe, most experts agree that risks do not warrant trade restrictions," he reportedly said.
 Im also said that although the recent discovery of a box of backbones in a Seoul-bound shipment of U.S. beef halted imports, it doesn't affect efforts to change South Korea's sanitary and phytosanitary standards. | |

-Beef Quality Summit is the Ultimate Networking Experience for Beef Pipeliners. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ We wrap up our
+| Beef Quality Summit is the Ultimate Networking Experience for Beef Pipeliners. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~We wrap up our

 conversation with Dr. Jake Nelson of the Robert Kerr Food and Ag Products